ywcheong/prepare/README.md

 # prepare
-Prepare a copy-and-paste-ready LLM prompt for directories.
+Prepare a copy-paste ready LLM prompt.

 ## Installation
 To install, run the following: